Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Check:

-for which prompts the competition is winning
+for which prompts the competition wins

-whether these are purchase-intent prompts
+whether these are purchase prompts

-what sources are supporting the competition
+what sources support the competition

 whether your brand has complete data